Notes on Antique Textiles, Folk Art & Timeless Traditions – Jaina Mishra

 There are 5 superbly handpainted portraits that are so good they look like prints!

 How this was done… which artist did this – whose idea was it …. all these facts are lost in time.
 But the stunning product of their creativity remains!

-A few photos taken with a phone camera under poor lighting conditions…. but am grateful they allowed photography!
+A few photos taken with a phone camera under poor lighting conditions (as is the case in all textile exhibits all over the world)…. but am grateful they allowed photography!

 This unknown museum has only a handful of old items – and the premises are not fancily maintained.

 But it has this ONE treasure, and that makes it a terrific museum in my opinion.